 Davis soon shifted to showmanship, however, and he began exhibition motorcycle jumping in 1971, setting aside his racing career.
 In 1972, he entered the Guinness World Records for clearing 21 cars, bettering Knievel's 19-car mark.
 After three years of jumping and more than 300 public jumps, he began doing stunt work.

 Skip Eaken was a motorcycle racing tuner from Lodi, Ohio, who began building competitive and reliable flat track racers in the 1970s.
 He notched his first Grand National victory in 1983 with Ted Boody riding a Eaken-prepped Harley-Davidson.

 Eaken is best known as the mechanic who worked on AMA Motorcycle Hall of Famer Bubba Shobert's factory Honda motorcycles in the 1980s, when Shobert won three AMA Grand National Championships, collecting an AMA Superbike title and 28 Grand National flat track wins.

-After Honda scaled back its factory racing programs, Eaken continued tuning flat track and road racing motorcycles in Indianapolis until his passing in 2012.
+After Honda scaled back its factory racing programs, Eaken continued tuning flat track and road racing motorcycles until his passing in 2012.